 EBK is subject to the quantitative requirements for the liquidity coverage ratio (LCR).
 These rules derive from the CRR/CRD IV regulations.
 The company must satisfy the LCR applicable at any given time.
 The company will monitor the development of the LCR closely, and uses forecasts in order to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
-At 31 December 2019, the company's total LCR indicator was 113 per cent, its EUR indicator was 142 per cent and its NOK indicator was 61 per cent.
+At 31 December 2021, the company's total LCR indicator was 103 per cent, its EUR indicator was 100 per cent and its NOK indicator was 113 per cent.

-Article 413 of the CRR requires companies to have stable and long-term financing, but the final definition and level requirements have yet to be clarified.
-Requirements for the net stable funding ratio (NSFR) are included in the risk reduction measures (RRM) package, where the proposed minimum requirement for the NSFR is 100 per cent.
+Article 413 of the CRR requires companies to have stable and long-term financing, but the final definition and level requirements have yet to come into force.
+Requirements for the net stable funding ratio (NSFR) are included in CRR2, where the proposed minimum requirement for the NSFR is 100 per cent.
 Weighting in the NSFR for mortgages in a cover pool is to be reduced to 85 per cent (originally 100 per cent).
-This is planned to come into effect for the EU in mid-2021, but the timing could differ for Norway with regard to its incorporation in the European Economic Area (EEA) agreement.
+The regulations came into effect for the EU in mid-2021, but it remains unclear when they will be incorporated in the European Economic Area (EEA) agreement and come into force in Norway.
 Until the final definition of the NSFR has been formally adopted, the FSA's calculation of the NSFR will be based on the Basel committee's final recommendations of October 2014.
 The company has reported the NSFR to the FSA on a quarterly basis since 30 September 2014.
-Its NSFR indicator was 99 per cent at 31 December 2019.
+Its NSFR indicator was 99 per cent at 31 December 2021.